 April King Legal has over 25 years of experience providing first class legal advice in all areas of estate and family law, including matrimonial and property.
 We pride ourselves on our level and range of services, such as Care Fee Trust Wills and Bloodline Wills, which offer you and your family great peace of mind.

 Our Wills can provide protection against all of the above events – for example:

 We understand that cost is a huge concern for those looking at writing a Will for the first time.
 Basic Wills packages can look very attractive on price, but remember that it is a false economy if the Will is not valid or provides little in the way of protection from common lifetime problems.

-April King Legal charges £240 + VAT to make a specialist Will.
+April King Legal’s fees are highly competitive.
 We also offer a number of package deals that allow you to make both types of Lasting Power of Attorney at the same time for a very affordable fee.